-One local authority project included a comprehensive Anti-Racism audit of children's social care to support the identification of opportunities to improve systems and different experiences of adoptees in different generations for National Adoption Week, colonial legacy and voices through time for Black History Month, and cross cultural support and life story for young people and the practice and children and familial outcomes.
+One local authority project included a comprehensive Anti-Racism audit of children's social care to support the identification of opportunities to improve systems and practice and children and familial outcomes.
 Key recommendations included improvements to the commissioning and quality assurance frameworks, establishing clear metrics and goals for equity, inclusion and anti-racism, integrating these into audit, commissioning and staff training materials and processes; as well as review and development of the Resilience practice model to ensure anti-racist principles and approaches and the impact of structural inequalities for minoritised children, families and staff were referenced and supporting inclusive practice.
 There was also a range of learning and development activity delivered, including a bespoke training programme for the senior leadership team, a new 'Confident conversations on race' induction course for all staff and a train the trainer course for staff to facilitate listening circles to support racialised staff.
-In another local authority, LBTC co-developed a tailored learning and next steps include the co-production of the peer support programme for adopted teenagers at Coram, and the Youth Insight Forum at the heart of the Coram Institute for Children.